StephanGocht/VeriPB/README.rst

     c [ConstraintId] 0

-Verify that the constraint [ConstraintId] is contradicting.
+Verify that the constraint [ConstraintId] is contradicting, i.e. there is no satisfying assignment to the constraint (independent of other constraints).

 (e)quals